Tufin/oasdiff/docs/DEPRECATION.md

 2. Subsequently, the resource can be removed without triggering a breaking change error.

 ### Deprecation with a sunset date
-A more mature deprecation process includes a sunset date which tells the API clients how long they can still use the deprecated API before sunset:
+A more mature deprecation process includes a sunset date which tells the API clients how long they can still use the deprecated resource before sunset:
 1. The resource is marked as ```deprecated``` and a [special extension](https://swagger.io/specification/#specification-extensions) ```x-sunset``` is added to announce the date at which the resource will be removed:
    ```
    /api/test: